 "The stories that we have heard from her jailers are that she's reading Chad's books, she's writing him letters, she's dancing in her cell," Morrison told E!
 News in 2021.
 "She still seems to be caught up in the belief that she is going to be swept out of all this and taken up to heaven sometime in the next little while."

 How Lori may have reached that conclusion is a complicated story.

 Was Tammy Daybell murdered?

-Up until just a few weeks before he married Lori, Chad was married to Tammy, the mother of his five grown children, for almost 30 years.
+Up until just a few weeks before he wed Lori, Chad had been married to Tammy, the mother of his five grown children, for almost 30 years.
 Tammy died in her sleep at her Salem home on Oct.
-19, 2019, and though it was determined to be of natural causes, police opened a new investigation, calling the 49-year-old's death "suspicious."
+19, 2019, her death initially assumed to be of natural causes.
+Her kids later told CBS News that the family decided against having an autopsy performed.

-At first local detectives called to the scene didn't notice anything particularly off, Fremont County Sheriff Len Humphries told EastIdahoNews.com in January 2020.
-But then Arizona authorities got in touch with his office, Humphries explained.
+At first local detectives called to the scene didn't notice anything particularly off, Fremont County Sheriff Len Humphries told EastIdahoNews.com in January 2020, but then Arizona authorities got in touch with his office.
 "There is a lot of concern for the safety of the kids," Humphries said.
 "The information that is coming out of Arizona in reference to deaths of multiple people is concerning."